-Manipulating a corporate brand to be a part of the news cycle and not the “background clutter” requires timing, social acuity and being able to read the pulse of the public.
-This the practice of “agile marketing”.
-This marketing technique is the opposite “of crafting a large project”.
-It requires being aware of current events and trends and then acting on them swiftly in a way that can appeal to your audience and/or to the masses.
+Manipulating a corporate brand to be a part of the news cycle and not the “background clutter” requires timing, social acuity, and the ability to read the pulse of the public.
+This is known as “agile marketing”.
+This marketing technique is the opposite of crafting a large project.
+This requires being aware of current events, trends, and having the ability to act on them swiftly to appeal to your audience and/or to the masses.

-Two years ago the infamous Oreo Cookie, Dunk in the Dark tweet went viral taking the 2013 Super Bowl Blackout headline and using it to the brand’s advantage.
-Here Oreo saw an opportunity to comment on trending news and use it to promote the Oreo cookie brand.
-However, since then Kit Kat has taken the agile marketing spotlight with its tweet and trending hashtag #bendgate, which referenced the past iphone6 bending fiasco.
+Six years ago, the infamous Oreo Cookie Dunk in the Dark tweet went viral, taking the 2013 Super Bowl Blackout headline.
+A single marketing team used that event to their brand’s advantage.
+Here, Oreo saw an opportunity to comment on trending news.
+Since then Kit Kat has taken the agile marketing spotlight with its tweet and trending hashtag #bendgate, which referenced the past iphone6 bending fiasco.

 “In today’s fast-paced, multichannel world, marketers no longer have the luxury to spend months crafting large projects; they must innovate and produce on the fly and respond immediately to market disruptions.” – Forbes staff writer Jennifer Rooney

 No matter if your company is large or small, relating your brand or service to noteworthy information can draw attention to your company.
 Agile marketing demands your business be able to adapt and to be flexible to the outside noise-makers.